anisul-Islam/typescript-documentation/README.md

    requestHandler('GET');
    ```

-## 1.4 class

-### 6.1 class basics and objects

-- class can have constructor, properties, methods
-- create object - let objectName = new className();
+8. **class Type OOP** - You can create class type as well. class can have constructor, properties, methods. create object - let objectName = new className()

-- Example
+- Class and constructor Example

   ```js
   class User {